-With a tight deadline it was essential that the granite supplier and fabricator had complete control over shipping the 200,000 4" thick, split face pieces of granite from Central Minnesota to upstate New York.
+With a tight deadline it was essential that the granite supplier and fabricator had complete control over shipping the 200,000 4" thick, split face pieces of granite from central Minnesota to upstate New York.
 It's not typical for pieces this size to be shipped in their finished state to the job site, but the puzzle like process for installation made it possible.
-Each piece was hand-crafted and numbered to fit into a specified spot, and once on site was easily assembled.
-This cut down time and on site work significantly.
-By completion, 310 trucks made the trip across the country, on time and at times ahead of schedule.
+Each piece was hand-crafted and numbered to fit into a specific spot, and once on site was easily assembled.
+This cut down on time and on site work significantly.
+By completion, 310 trucks made the trip across country, on time and at times ahead of schedule.

 The barracks were dedicated on May 1st, 2017 and occupation started in fall of 2017.
 The manufacturer was able to provide the colors, quality, coordination and schedule needed for the project.